Associated Higgs boson production with $Z$ boson in the minimal $U(1)_X$ extended Standard Model: production at the high energy colliders

 We are now ready to show the results for our production cross section calculations.
-In addition to the current LHC energy of $\sqrt{s}=13$ TeV, we have examined various center-of-mass energies for the future hadron collider projects, such as $\sqrt{s}=27$ TeV, $33$ TeV, $87$ TeV and $100$ TeV.
-We first show in Fig.~\ref{Zpll2} the dilepton production cross section as a function of $M_{Z^\prime}$ for three different $x_H$ values and various $\sqrt{s}$ values.
+In addition to the LHC energy of $\sqrt{s}=14$ TeV for Run 3 and High-Luminosity upgrade, we have examined various center-of-mass energies for the future hadron collider projects, such as $\sqrt{s}=27$ TeV and $100$ TeV respectively.
+The dilepton production cross section as a function of $M_{Z^\prime}$ for three different $x_H$ values and various $\sqrt{s}$ values.
 Since the cross section is proportional to ${g_X}^2$ in the narrow width approximation, we have shown the cross section normalized by ${g_X}^2$.
-Comparing the results shown in the top-left panel with the final ATLAS results on the $Z^\prime$ boson resonance search at the LHC Run-2 \cite{Aad:2012tfa}, we can read off the upper bound on $g_X$ as a function of $M_{Z^\prime}$.
-For example, $g_X \lesssim 0.1$ for $M_{Z^\prime}=4$ TeV and $x_H \sim -1$.
-See \cite{Das:2019fee} for details.
-In Fig.~\ref{Zpll3}, the left column shows the resultant $Zh$ production cross section as a function of $M_{Z^\prime}$ for the three $x_H$ values and various $\sqrt{s}$ values, while the resultant $Zh$ production cross section as a function of $x_H$ for $M_{Z^\prime}=4$ TeV is shown in right column.
-In Fig.~\ref{Zpll3}, we have also shown the dilepton cross section results for comparison.

-Finally in this subsection, we discuss the prospect of the future $Z^\prime$ boson search limit by the High-Luminosity LHC (HL-LHC) experiment with its goal integrated luminosity of 3000/fb.
-We refer the simulation result presented in the ATLAS Technical Design Report \cite{ATL-TDR} for the prospective upper bound on the cross section $\sigma(pp \to Z^\prime \to e^+ e^-) < 4 \times 10^{-5}$ pb for $M_{Z^\prime}=7.5$ TeV.
-We can interpret this prospective bound as the upper bound on $g_X$ as a function of $x_H$.
-Our result is shown in Fig.~\ref{gxmax}.
-As we can see from Fig.~\ref{BRZpll1}, ${\rm BR}(Z^\prime \to 2 e)$ exhibits its minimum at $x_H \simeq -1.2$ and hence the weakest HL-LHC constraint is obtained for $x_H \simeq -1.2$ as shown in Fig.~\ref{gxmax}.
+Simultaneously we consider the $Zh$ production from the narrow width approximation and compare with the dilepton production cross section in Fig.~\ref{Zpll3}.
+In the left column we compare both cross sections.
+In the left column we calculate the cross sections for fixed $x_H$ and center of mass energy varying $M_{Z^\prime}$.
+In the right column we show the cross sections for fixed center of mass energy and $M_{Z^\prime}=5.0$ TeV.